"He gave a voice to unborn children": tributes for pro-life folk singer Vin Garbutt

 In the folk tradition, Vin wrote songs about the social issues he cared about.
 The plight of unborn children was a social issue Vin could not ignore.
 In 1983 he released an album called "Little Innocents".
 The title song reflected Vin's fierce conviction that unborn children should have justice:

 I have to do my bit, I cannot bear those fascist views,

 And I'll defend the baby boy or baby girl whose death they'd choose

 Vin paid a price for his pro-life views.
-While he won some people over, his bookings started to dry up and others in the folk world shunned him.
+While he won some people over, others in the folk world shunned him.

 But Vin carried on singing.
 His originality, musicianship and the sheer passion of his songs recovered lost ground for him.

 David Paton of SPUC Nottingham says this about Vin: "In 2013 Vin did an SPUC benefit gig for us.
 He was fantastic.
 He performed a number of songs with a pro-life theme including, of course, his classic, 'When the Tide Turns' written partly in response to doom-mongers worried about population growth in developing countries.

 "Vin was an inspiration for the pro-life movement.
 He stood up fearlessly for the causes he believed in, even when his career was affected.
 He was concerned about the environment, homelessness, racism and poverty but, for him, these causes only made sense if you also defended the right to life of everyone, including the unborn, the disabled and the elderly.